Supporting HDR progress policy process

 14.1.1.
 There are two possible outcomes for candidates at their milestone reviews:

-b) Milestone not achieved – this outcome leads to the classification of the candidate as at risk of unsatisfactory academic progress (hereafter referred to as at risk).
+b) Milestone not achieved – this outcome leads to the classification of the candidate as at risk of unsatisfactory academic progress.

 14.2.
 If a candidate is given an outcome of Milestone not achieved they are automatically placed at risk by the SGR and advised that they will need to attempt the milestone a second time.
 An at risk meeting must be organised by the HDR Coordinator within 15 working days of the milestone notification being sent to the candidate.
 A Candidate Action and Support Plan (CASP) (PDF) is developed to assist the candidate to regain satisfactory progress.
 For more details about the CASP process see section 15.